AhsanM71/COMPSCI-4NL3-Group6-Dataset/README.md

 4. **Submit the Zip File**
    Once you have prepared your zip file with the required contents, you can upload it for evaluation.

+5. **Example predicted_label File**
+   In this repo contains an example of how the predicted_label file should look like.

 ---

 ### Example Structure of Your Submission